This article was last updated on June 11, 2020.

 If you’re hearing the word “inflammation” a lot lately, you might think it’s just another health-related buzzword.
 While inflammation is associated with the latest diets, supplements and books, it’s also the subject of serious medical research.

 When it functions properly, inflammation is a beneficial process.
-It is your body’s way of protecting itself after an injury.
+The purpose of inflammation is protection.
+It is your body’s way of protecting and then healing itself after an injury.

 Want more stuff like this?

 Get stories to inspire you, tips for healthy living and understanding health insurance, plus exclusive videos you can't find anywhere else.
 It's all in the monthly Blue newsletter!

 You're signed up for the Blue newsletter.
 You now have one more thing to help you with your goal of living healthy.